JAlcocerT/JAlcocerT/content/blog/py-stonks-2.md

 ---
-title: "Shipping PyStonks with a friend"
+title: "Shipping PyStonks v2 with a friend 🐷"
 date: 2025-09-11T02:20:21+01:00
 draft: false
 description: How NOT to marry a framework, make that BRD and ship fast.
-PyStocks 🐷.
+PyStocks.
 url: 'py-stonks'
 tags: ["WebApp","yfinance","FastAPI x MailerLite","sqlite","FinanceInMotion","DataInmotion","UnfoldingData"]
 math: true